supreet11agrawal/Proposal/Proposal.md

 * Kurtosis
 * Expected value of being at an absolute distance `d` after `N` steps

-A crude prototype for implementation of Simple Random Walk is as follows:
+A crude prototype of class for implementation of Simple Random Walk is as follows:

 ```
 class SimpleRandomWalk(Basic):